abcdefg133hi/Wolf_score/README.md

 pip install numpy
 pip install pandas
 ```
-Or if you used "conda"
+Or if you use "conda"
 ```
 conda install numpy
 conda install pandas